 Its caliber as a Pittsburgh classic is so high that a recipe for “Pittsburgh Wedding Soup” is featured in “Big Flavors from Italian America,” a cookbook published by Cook’s Country from America’s Test Kitchen.

 Needless to say, the soup is a mainstay in this city, with slight variations depending on who is preparing it for you.

-While it is certainly a popular choice to serve at weddings and other large gatherings, the name of it was never intended to be connected to the actual event of a matrimonial ceremony!
+While it is certainly a popular choice to serve at full-course Italian dinners, weddings and other large gatherings, the name of it was never intended to be connected to the actual event of a matrimonial ceremony!

 Its original name in Italian, minestra maritata, translates to “married soup” or “wedded soup” connoting that the main ingredients go so well together in the same dish – a happy union of tasty flavors!

-Rivaling minestrone and pasta e fagioli, Italian wedding soup has a leg up on these meat-free recipes.
+Rivaling minestrone, pasta e fagioli, and pappa al pomodoro, Italian wedding soup has a leg up on these meat-free recipes.
 Swimming with tender tiny meatballs and shredded chicken, my version of the recipe makes for a delightfully comforting dinner, or a hearty first course.

 You’ll see that some recipes online recommend that you saute the meatballs in the same pot you use to prepare the broth in order to develop a stronger base of meaty flavor.
 But I’d rather not have you worry about browning 60 or so little guys in multiple batches.

 I’m kicking it Cervone-old-school-style with the easy and efficient way my mom taught me to brown meatballs – cooked all on one baking sheet!

 Note: as tradition would have it, my mom would let the dogs lick the sheet pan after she transferred the meatballs to a platter, but feel free to skip that part.